 Childhood Arthritis and Rheumatology Research Alliance (CARRA)

-Thousands of children and teens in the U.S. are living with lupus.
+Thousands of children and teen in the U.S. are living with lupus.
 In children, lupus tends to be more aggressive and severe than it is in adults.
 The symptoms are more intense, and the disease can have long-term effects on a child's growth, quality of life, and even how long they live.
 Approximately 20% of individuals with lupus develop the disease in childhood.
-International studies indicate that children with lupus have more pervasive and life-threatening organ involvement than adults.
-Up to 80% of children with lupus develop lupus nephritis (LN), resulting in higher mortality rates in childhood versus adult-onset lupus.
-Learn more about the impact of childhood lupus.

-The Lupus Foundation of America will continue to prioritize childhood lupus research and provide updated on news and advancements in the field through our news bureau, Inside Lupus Research.
+The Lupus Foundation of America will continue to prioritize childhood lupus research and provide updates on news and advancements in the field through our news bureau, Inside Lupus Research.